jinheeyi/Workshop-task-0/README.md

 - The star had a lot of codes happening for example; using radius1, 2 and npoints to draw the star and even to position the star on where it bounces off to.
 I had a little help from youtube, and google and chatgpt on how to make a star.

 ## notes(working progress)
-(screenshots included on how the bouncing effect worked)

 **resources**
 https://p5js.org/tutorials/variables-and-change/